forkaduck/duckydd/README.md

 This is a daemon which should protect the user from pretty much every HID injection attack.
 (If configured right)

+## Compatibility Note
+This daemon depends on udev and the xkb extension to the x server.
+Systemd is not required although you will have to write your own init script.

 ## Install:
 ```
 git clone --recurse-submodules -j8 https://github.com/0xDEADC0DEx/duckydd